fishbrain/tarpon/README.md

 - `Tarpon::TimeoutError` will be raised when RevenueCat server takes too long to respond, based on `Tarpon::Client.timeout`.

+For success and client error status codes, Tarpon will parse it to the response object.

 #### The Response object